-The task of faithfully reproducing the fleeting appearance of things had been taken over in the meantime by photography and cinema.
+The task of faithfully reproducing the fleeting appearance of things had been taken over in the meantime by photography and motion picture.

 Outer and inner nature

-A tendency toward unity is the product of consciousness (Mondrian would say the spiritual) confronting with a manifold and ever-changing nature which means at the same time the outer and the inner nature of mankind.
+A tendency toward unity is the product of consciousness (Mondrian would say the spiritual) confronting with a manifold and ever-changing nature which means at the same time the world outer nature as well as the inner nature of mankind.
 How to express reality as a dynamic interaction between the outer and the inner nature except by abstracting from the mere appearances of the outer world?

 Religion, philosophy, science

 Religions invoke a supreme unity; philosophies elaborate ideas that try to make sense of the controversial human existence; scientists work to translate the complexities of natural phenomena into synthetic formulas.
-The relationship between the many and the one constitutes a recurrent issue in our life.
+The relationship between the many and the one constitutes a recurrent issue in human beings life.